 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606), Section A-Summary and Amendments that Create Revenue from Contracts with Customers (Topic 606) and Other Assets and Deferred Costs-Contracts with Customers (Subtopic 340-40)."
 The amended guidance will enhance the comparability of revenue recognition practices and will be applied to all contracts with customers.
 Improved disclosures related to the nature, amount, timing, and uncertainty of revenue that is recognized are requirements under the amended guidance.
-The amendments in this update will be effective prospectively for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-We are currently evaluating the potential effect of the adoption of ASU 2014-09 on our financial position and results of operations.
+The guidance is effective for the interim and annual periods beginning on or after December 15, 2017 (early adoption is permitted for the interim and annual periods beginning on or after December 15, 2017 (early adoption is permitted for the interim and annual periods beginning on or after December 15, 2017 (early adoption is permitted for the interim and annual periods beginning on or after December 15, 2017 (early adoption is permitted for the interim and annual periods beginning on or after December 15, 2017 (early adoption is permitted for the interim and annual periods beginning on or after December 15, 2018, as a result of the FASB announcing a one year deferral.
+Either a full retrospective method or modified retrospective method is permitted.
+We continue to monitor any clarifications and modifications made by the FASB.
+The Company will adopt the new revenue standard effective April 1, 2018, and is currently evaluating the use of the modified retrospective method and its potential effect of the adoption on our financial position and results of operations.